Liberals Can’t See that Cannabis Branding Is Key to their Goals

 “I believe there will be very significant restrictions on advertising, branding, packaging, warnings on labels not unlike what we currently do with tobacco and perhaps even more restrictive.”
 (Bill Blair)

-make pretty clear that the opening position at least will be somewhat plain packaging, a ban on advertising outside the point of purchase, and most likely some restrictions on what can be claimed on company websites.
+They make it pretty clear that the opening position at least will be somewhat plain packaging, a ban on advertising outside the point of purchase, and most likely some restrictions on what can be claimed on company websites.

 This is a shame for both the cannabis consumer and the industry.